dpi-tta-lessons/ruby-array/content.md

   Try adding more food items to the <code>foods</code> array using the <code>push</code> method.
 </aside>

-## Array Literals
+## Shortcut with Array Literals

-There's a shortcut to creating Arrays.
-We don't have to instantiate the Array class every time with Array.new and build it from scratch with the .push method.
+Instead of using `Array.new` + `push`, we can write arrays directly with square brackets.
 We can type an array "literal" directly into the code:

 ```ruby
 foods = ["Pizza", "Sushi", "Pineapple"]